gunnarx/vehicle_service_catalog/syntax.md

   Execution is best effort to UDP level with server failures not being reported.

 * **Defined data types**
-  Named data types that can be enumerations, (nested) structs or typedefs.
+  Named data types that can be enumerations, structs or typedefs.
+Definitions can be nested.

 * **Properties**
   A shared state object that can be read and set, and which is available to all subscribing entities.
-Compared with a signal (see below), a property can be viewed as a level trigger while a signal is an edge trigger.
+A Property can be of any defined data type.
+A VSS signal is semantically a Property, although its datatype is limited to what VSS defines as possible data types.

 * **Deployment files**
   Adds deployment-specific data to a VSC file.

-## Features currently not included

-The following features are yet to be determined:

-* **Signals**
-  These are semantically equivalent to single-argument events.
-We need to decide how we want to integrate VSS signals.

-* **More?**

 --------------------

 # NAMESPACE VERSIONING

-VSC namespaces can optionally have a major and minor version, specified by `major_version` and `minor_version` keys.
+VSC namespaces optionally specifies a major and minor numerical version, plus a free-form string for additional information.

 Namespace version management lets a client implementation have expectations that a server implementation will support a specific